Introduction

 StringMap

-is a type with string keys and T
+creates a type with string keys and values of type T

 8. Advanced Tuple Manipulation

-The square brackets enable advanced tuple manipulation like extracting or omitting elements.
+Square brackets enable precise tuple manipulation for extracting or omitting elements.

 type type WithoutFirst<T extends any[]> = T extends [any, ...infer Rest] ?
 Rest : []